unioslo/tsd-api-docs/integration/tsd-oidc.md

 If a client performs an authorization request and includes `prompt=login`, then the provider will always authenticate the user, regardless of the status of the user's session.

-There are four ways to opt-in to SSO, each of them controlled by sending parameters in the authorization request:
+SSO can be used in the following ways, each of them controlled by sending parameters in the authorization request:

 1. `prompt=none` or no `prompt` at all - if there is an active session for the current browser, the user will logged into the TSD account with which they last logged in with.